Best graphic design monitor 2023 - Our top picks for designers and artists

-We've selected a number of graphic design monitors based on specs, general reviews, and features they offer that we think make them stand out from the crowd.
+We've therefore selected a number of graphic design monitors based on these aforementioned characteristics and specs in general, reviews, and any additional features they offer that we think make them stand out from the crowd.
 We've also answered some of your most frequently asked questions after our list, so you can know what to look out for.

 Let's get to it - these are what we think are some of the best graphic design monitors available today.

-If you're a graphic designer, you've likely come across the LG Monitor 27MD5KL-B Ultrafine on your search for the best monitor, and with good reason.
+If you're a graphic designer, you've likely come across the LG Monitor 27MD5KL-B Ultrafine in your search for the best monitor, and with good reason.

 You're getting 5K resolution here, plus a DCI-P3 99% colour gamut, which when combined with a substantial 500 nit brightness, should more than deliver.